ibm-garage/node-garage-utils/README.md

 The running environment of the application.
 This can be one of the following four built-in values, or any desired custom value:

-* 'unit' for unit testing
+- "unit" for unit testing
-* 'dev' for development
+- "dev" for development
-* 'test' for integration testing and deployment to test environments
+- "test" for integration testing and deployment to test environments
-* 'prod' for production deployment.
+- "prod" for production deployment.

 Though the NODE_ENV environment variable is a handy mechanism, it's not sufficient to account for all the key environments.
 In particular, there's no accounting for a test environment, which should serve bundled client code but produce more verbose logging and error messages on the server.

-By default, the utility detects when running under Mocha (i.e. when `appEnv.isSpec()` returns true) and reports 'unit' in that case.
-Otherwise, the value is either 'prod' or 'dev', depending on whether the NODE_ENV environment variable is 'production' or something else (or undefined).
+By default, the utility detects when running under Mocha (i.e. when `appEnv.isSpec()` returns true) and reports "unit" in that case.
+Otherwise, the value is either "prod" or "dev", depending on whether the NODE_ENV environment variable is "production" or something else (or undefined).
 This aligns with the way Express interprets that environment variable.

-It is also possible to set a GAPP_ENV environment variable to one of 'unit', 'dev', 'test', or 'prod', or to any custom value, to override these defaults.
+It is also possible to set a GAPP_ENV environment variable to one of "unit", "dev", "test", or "prod", or to any custom value, to override these defaults.
 Note that setting GAPP_ENV is the only way to get a test environment.
 You should definitely do this when using Mocha to run integration tests; otherwise, they will be mistaken for unit tests.